VeronicaK37/VeronicaK37/README.md

 ## 📂 My Small Projects

+make at least one improvement to the individual projects Develop a SPA (Single Page Application) portfolio website using HTML, CSS and Vanilla JS only.
+In other words, no CSS/JS Frameworks are allowed.

+The following assignments are required to be featured on your portfolio website:

+Cross Course Project (Rainydays)

+JavaScript 1

+Semester Project 1

 *(All projects come from my learning process — nothing fancy, but all real.)*

 ### 🔹 **Practice Pages**